DajanPlackovic/frankenstannn/README.md

 Congratulations on completing your Readme, you have made another big stride in the direction of being a developer!

+### Design

+- [A Color Hunt palette](https://colorhunt.co/palette/ff9843ffdd9586a7fc3468c0) was used as a basis for the website color scheme. [colormind.io](http://colormind.io/) was then used to extend it, [hover.dev's A CSS Color Palette Generator That Works](https://www.hover.dev/css-color-palette-generator) was used to generate the text and background colors, and [WebAIM's Contrast Checker](https://webaim.org/resources/contrastchecker/) to ensure the text and background colors allow for readability.

 ### Code

 - CSS reset template taken from [Eric A. Meyer's site.](https://meyerweb.com/eric/tools/css/reset/)